Joey Gallo Player Props: Twins vs. Tigers

 Joey Gallo At The Plate

-- Gallo has six doubles, a triple, 11 home runs and 27 walks while batting .186.
+- Gallo has seven doubles, a triple, 11 home runs and 27 walks while hitting .189.

-- In 42.9% of his 49 games this season, Gallo has picked up at least one hit.
-He's also had five multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.